gjr80/weewx-saratoga/readme.md

 ## Pre-Requisites ##

-The *WeeWX-Saratoga extension* requires *WeeWX* v4.0.0 or later and operates under both Python 2 and Python 3.
+The *WeeWX-Saratoga extension* requires:

+- *WeeWX* v4.2.0 or later (both Python 2 and Python 3 are supported), and

-Pyephem is required to support advanced ephemeris tags.
+- *Pyephem* for extended almanac information.
+Refer to [WeeWX: Installation using setup.py](http://weewx.com/docs/setup.htm) for the commands to install *python3-ephem* or *pyephem* for your system.

 ## Installation Instructions ##